Buster's Story-How we got such a Lovable Dog

 Buster had never been in a truck, house, or crate in his life and he was three or four years old.
 I was very quick to catch him on his only move to pee on anything that he ever made-got him out the door quick and averted a mess.
 That "stupid dog" NEVER had ANY accidents in the house!
 He literally learned to go outside within two brief training moments on the first night.
-He figured out house training in one night so how stupid is that dog?!
+He figured out house training in one night so how stupid is that?!
 It came time to crate him for the night and I dreaded it.
+Since he hadn’t been in a house before, I didn’t want to have him loose all night.
 I'd set up the wire crate and draped a sheet over it so it would seem more private and less distracting for him.
 Amazingly, I baited him in the crate with a liver treat and he went right in.
 He never made any fuss-just laid down and went to sleep.
-We call the dog's crates their "house" and when we want the dogs in their crates we say, "go to your house."
-Buster learned “go to your house” in two days and he's NEVER tried to avoid it or fuss about it-he goes very willingly, although sometimes he pouts a bit.
+We call the dog's crates their "house" and when we want the dogs in their crates we say, "Go to your house."
+Buster learned, “go to your house” in two days; and he NEVER tried to avoid it or fuss about it-he went very willingly.

-Within a week, Buster learned to get in/out of my truck, house-training, crate-training, and walking on lead, recall, learned the feeding routine, and learned that he was in a place where he was part of the family.
-He learned to let me do his nails with my Dremel sander, get baths, and go places.
+Within a week, Buster learned to get in/out of my truck, house-training, crate-training, and walking on lead, recall; learned the feeding routine; and learned that he was in a place where he was part of the family.
+He learned to let me do his nails, get baths, and go places.
 He's not a perfect dog and he has some quirks, but he's learned a lot for a "stupid dog."
 We call him “Buzz” because I hate the name “Buster” and because he’s about as subtle as a buzz saw when he’s intent about something he wants to do (like playing, going outside, or going for rides in the truck).